 Businesses are entering the budgeting stage for 2023.

 And setting aside the right amount of money for digital marketing is top of mind for many.
 So, how do you approach budgeting?
 What is a good budget for digital marketing in 2023?
 Unfortunately, there’s no easy answer.
 Instead, the responses vary greatly—depending on factors like company size, industry, and other market conditions.

 Some companies have a formal process.
 They have multiple departments that need money—and decision makers must justify their spending to numerous stakeholders.
-Other companies may not be as familiar (or comfortable) with budgeting.
+However, other companies may not be as familiar (or comfortable) with budgeting.
 They may be budgeting for the first or second time.
 And these companies may not have a method in place.
 Whether due to fewer stakeholders or shifting budgets, they often experience more fluidity.

 In both scenarios, decision makers may have an idea of how much they want to spend on marketing.
 But many times, they don’t know where to start.
 That’s where an agency can help.
 To set the stage, let's review common questions we hear from our clients about budgeting.